 As mentioned before, a split is merely the lower layers of a hide underneath the top-grain.
 A split is still 100% real leather but does not have all of the characteristics of top-grain due to processing differences.

 When a split is made, it is initially light-colored and fuzzy or suede-like on both the top and bottom of the hide so that it won't look like top grain.
-On leather furniture, the traditional top-grain leather look is shiny, has natural variations in color (as a hide is a natural product with variations in thickness and quality and, therefore, withstands dyes differently), has a smooth and soft hand (or feel), and natural "pebbling" (the unique bumps that vary depending on from which part of the cow the hide was taken).
+On leather furniture, the traditional top-grain leather look is shiny and has natural variations in color (a hide is a natural product with variations in thickness and quality; therefore, it withstands dyes differently).
+It has a smooth and soft hand (or feel), and natural "pebbling" (the unique bumps that vary depending on from which part of the cow the hide was taken).

 Because a split has none of these qualities, the split must be processed through various means to simulate the appearance and feel of top-grain leather.
-Although the result is still 100% leather, some softness is always lost through the processing procedures and natural variations in color and pebbling are no long evident as these hides are run through a uniform screen.
+Although the result is still 100% leather, some softness is always lost through the processing procedures, and natural variations in color and pebbling are no longer evident as these hides are run through a uniform screen.